kdoran/lookout/api/README.md

 # todos:
-- entity api has schema but not sure how to use it yet
+- model api has schema but not sure how to use it yet
-- common interface for Entity & Adapter
+- common interface for Model & Adapter